 The basic premise is so simple.
 You send your gift to the person whose name appears at the top of the list you receive.
 When you send the list to your recruits, you remove the person you sent a gift to, and put the second person’s name at the top.
 Your name becomes the second name on the list.

-There is often a push to do this quickly, so that everyone gets their gifts.
-Your six people send to the top of the list, and their people, now totalling 36 people, send gifts to you.
+There is often a push to do this quickly so that everyone gets their gifts in time for Christmas.
+Your six people send to the top of the list, and their people, now totaling 36 people, send gifts to you.
 It sounds wonderful.

 Legally, however, this falls under the same laws as chain letters and lotteries.
 It’s not something you want to mess with.
 Not many people will get in legal trouble for doing the secret sister gift exchange, but why try your luck?
 It’s a federal crime, according to the Post Office.
 It also may be a crime by the laws in your state.